Basque Eurocity Bayonne-San Sebastián: Description

 The Basque Eurocity stretches linearly for just over 50 km along the Basque Coast.
-On the one hand, it encompasses the coastal region of the French department of the Pyrenees-Atlantiques (Côte Basque), between the mouth of the Adur River and the Bidasoa River.
+On the one hand, it encompasses the coastal region of the French department of the Pyrenees-Atlantiques (Côte Basque), between the mouth of the Adour River and the Bidasoa River.
 It is a relatively flat and traditionally tourism-oriented region, heavily urbanized, but with a relatively low population density, since a large part of the homes are single-family homes, second homes or are tourism-oriented.

-On the other side of the Bidasoa river, the Eurocity extends through the Gipuzkoan regions of Bajo Bidasoa, San Sebastián region and part of Urola-Costa, reaching the town of Guetaria at one end.
+On the other side of the Bidasoa river, the Eurocity extends through the Gipuzkoan regions of Bidasoaldea, San Sebastián region and part of Urola Kosta, reaching the town of Getaria at one end.
 The Spanish part is geographically more rugged than the French, being therefore less urbanized, but it has a different urban typology, with locations with a higher population density and a more industrial character; so it has a larger population.

 The two poles of the Eurocity are the city of San Sebastián, on the one hand, and the BAB District (Bayonne-Anglet-Biarritz) on the other.
-At its central axis are the towns of Fuenterrabía, Irún and Hendaya, which have further deepened cross-border relations with the Bidasoa-Txingudi Consortium.
+At its central axis are the towns of Hondarribia, Irun and Hendaye, which have further deepened cross-border relations with the Bidasoa-Txingudi Consortium.